WSC Cluster - overview

 Welcome to the WSC cluster

-The WSC cluster consists of IBM Witherspoon nodes (2 socket, 22 core Power9 CPUs + 6 Volta GPUs).
+The WSC cluster consists of IBM AC-922 nodes (2 socket, 22 core Power9 CPUs + 6 Volta GPUs).
 These are the same nodes used in the Summit supercomputer at ORNL.

-Note: This cluster is in the IBM Yellow zone, so it cannot access any of the internal IBM Blue zone addresses.
+Note: This cluster is in the so-called IBM Yellow zone, thus it cannot access any of the internal IBM resources.